İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Regular Follow-up and Adjustment

-How to Attach Prostheses
+How to Attach Prostheses?

-Dentures are custom-made to fit each individual.
+Prostheses are custom-made to fit each individual.
 This is done so that the denture looks as natural as possible and feels comfortable.

 Should You Use Denture Adhesives?